tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 who record encrypted traffic for later decryption.

 TLS 1.3 also includes a KeyUpdate mechanism that allows traffic keys to be refreshed during an established session.
-However, this mechanism does not introduce new forward-secret key material, as it applies only a key derivation function to the previous application traffic secret as input.
+However, this mechanism does not provide post-compromise security, as it applies only a key derivation function to the previous application traffic secret as input.
 While this design is generally sufficient for short-lived connections, it may present security limitations in scenarios where sessions persist for extended periods, such as in industrial IoT or telecommunications